Your Rugby Mates Don't Need to Know your Colleagues: Triadic Closure with Edge Colors: Introduction

-From a more abstract point of view, in STC we are to cover all induced~$P_3$s, the paths on three vertices, in a graph by selecting at most~$k$ edges\iflong, a natural graph-theoretic task\fi.
-Moreover, as we discuss later, all STC-problems studied here have close ties to finding proper vertex colorings in a related graph, the Gallai graph\iflong~\cite{Gal67,Le96,Sun91}\else~\cite{Gal67}\fi\ of the input graph~$G$.
-Hence we are motivated to study these problems from a pure combinatorial and computational complexity point of view in addition to the known applications of \textsc{Multi-STC} in social network analysis\iflong~\cite{ST14,HTW+14} and plausible applications of the two generalizations proposed above \else~\cite{ST14}\fi. \iflong In a nutshell, we obtain strong hardness results for \textsc{VL-Multi-STC} and \textsc{EL-Multi-STC}, showing that they cannot be solved in~$2^{o(n^2)}$ time on $n$-vertex graphs when assuming the Exponential Time Hypothesis (ETH)~\cite{IPZ01}.
-On the positive side, we show that previous fixed-parameter tractability and kernelization results for STC~\cite{ST14,GHK+18,GK18} can be extended even to the most general problem \textsc{EL-Multi-STC} when~$c$ is an additional parameter.
+From a more abstract point of view, in STC we need to cover all induced~$P_3$s, the paths on three vertices, in a graph by selecting at most~$k$ edges, a natural graph-theoretic task.
+Moreover, as we discuss later, all STC-problems studied here have close ties to finding proper vertex colorings in a related graph, the Gallai graph~\cite{Gal67,Le96,Sun91} of the input graph~$G$.
+Finally, in triangle-free graphs every pair of incident edges forms an induced~$P_3$.
+Consequently, on triangle-free graphs \textsc{Multi-STC} is equivalent to the \textsc{Edge-Colorable Subgraph} problem which asks to determine whether we can delete at least~$k$ edges from~$G$ such that the resulting graph has a proper edge-coloring with at most~$c$ colors.
+Hence, a study of \textsc{Multi-STC} and its two proposed generalizations is motivated not only by the known applications of \textsc{Multi-STC} in social network analysis~\cite{ST14,HTW+14} or plausible applications of the two generalizations, but also from a pure combinatorial and computational complexity point of view.